appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 # Role Management

-With Appcircle's [**Advanced Role Management**](/account/my-organization#advanced-role-management) structure, you can detail the roles of the members you add to your organisation separately for each module and restrict the authority of the members.
-Appcircle offers different role types for each module.
-A short description of each role is given in the table below.
-In addition, you can find detailed role management information for each module under module titles.
+With Appcircle's [Advanced Role Management](/account/my-organization#advanced-role-management) structure, you can assign specific roles to organization members for each module, allowing you to manage and restrict their permissions effectively.
+Appcircle provides various role types for each module, with a brief description of each role provided in the table below.
+For more detailed information on role management for each module, please refer to the respective module titles.

-- **Owner**: The user is authorised unlimited access to all modules.
+- **Owner**: The user is authorized for unlimited access to all modules.
-- **Manager**: The user becomes the administrator of the relevant module and no restrictions are made.
+- **Manager**: The user becomes the administrator of the relevant module with no restrictions.
-- **Operator**: The user is the person who manages the operations of the relevant module and certain restrictions apply.
+- **Operator**: The user manages the operations of the relevant module, with certain restrictions in place.
 - **Ext.
-Operator**: The user has very limited authorisation in the relevant module.
-It is usually for third party employees from outside the company.
+Operator**: The user has very limited authorization in the relevant module, typically intended for third-party employees from outside the company.
-- **Viewer**: User only has view authorisation in the relevant module, cannot take any action.
+- **Viewer**: The user only has view authorization in the relevant module and cannot take any action.

 :::caution Role Types

-Some role types are not used in some modules because they are not required in that module because they are the same as another role.
-Therefore, roles may differ for each module.
+Some role types are not used in certain modules because they are redundant or unnecessary, as they serve the same function as another role.
+Therefore, roles may vary for each module.

 :::

 ### Build Permissions

 The following table details the roles and restrictions for the [**Build**](/build) module.
-Please refer to the modules related information and coution notes.
+Please refer to the related module information and caution notes.

 | Build Sub-modules   | Scopes                                     | Owner | Manager | Operator | Viewer |
 |---------------------|--------------------------------------------|-------|---------|----------|--------|